X-lab-3D/PANDORA/README.md

 case.model(n_loop_models=100, output_dir = '/your/directory/')  # Generates 100 models
 ```

-#### Example 3 : Reproducing a pMHCI complex with known experimental PDB structure
+#### Example 3 : Benchmark PANDORA on one modelling case
-If the target experimental structure is available, you can provide the PDB ID and set *benchmark=True* to calculate L-RMSD value.
+If you want to evaluate the framework on a target with experimental structure:
+- Provide the PDB ID for the *Target* class
+- Set *benchmark=True* for the modelling
+  (calculates L-RMSD to show how far the model is from the near-native structure)

 ```python
 from PANDORA.PMHC import PMHC